-Cladding is the process of depositing a material on the surface of another for enhanced material properties (primarily corrosion resistance).
-While C&J specializes in GTAW-P-HW cladding, we also perform cladding using most other welding processes.
-The most common material for Oil & Gas cladding is nickel alloy 625, but with developing technology and advancements in material properties we are discovering new alloys that may result in longer life for your project.
+Cladding, also known as weld inlay or overlay, is the process of depositing a material on the surface of another for enhanced material properties (primarily corrosion resistance).
+While C&J specializes in GTAW-P-HW cladding, we also perform cladding using many other welding processes.
+The most common material for Oil & Gas cladding is nickel alloy 625, but with developing technology and advancements in materials we are discovering new alloys that may result in longer life for your project.

 - GTAW-P-HW (Gas Tungsten Arc Welding Pulsed Hot Wire)

 - GTAW (Gas Tungsten Arc Welding or TIG or Heli-Arc)

 - SAW (Submerged Arc Welding)

 - SMAW (Shielded Metal Arc Welding or STICK)